kdoore/1335GitBook/arrays_of_objects.md

-#Arrays of Objects
+#Array of Buttons

-###Menu Buttons - Radio Group Logic
+###Button Group - Radio Group Logic
 In the previous section, we discussed how to create a group of buttons which behave like radio buttons.
-In our Menu class, we created 3 instances of Button objects, then we defined methods which explicitly called each method for the button object instances.
+In our ButtonGroup class, we created 3 instances of Button objects, then we defined methods which explicitly called each method for the button object instances.
 This is fine for our first pass at creating the Menu class, but once we figured out the required logic for implementing the button behavior, now we need to step back and analyze the code to see if we can make improvements.
 We can observe that the main function of the Menu class is to implement the Finite State Machine logic to control the activation of the group of Buttons: only 1 button can be active at any time, we need a state variable to remember which button is the currently active button.

 ###Observations:
 ```
-    1. Our Menu is not very extensible since we have hard-coded the Button creation logic within
+    1. Our ButtonGroup is not very extensible since we have hard-coded the Button creation logic within
-    the Menu class, we'd prefer flexibility in the number of buttons in our menu.
+    the ButtonGroup class, we'd prefer flexibility in the number of buttons in our menu.

     2. When looking at our code, we observe that we're performing the identical operations on each
     button, this repetition of similar code suggests that using an Array and a loop could simplify